nimicWh/DTComm/README.md

 ## Why DTComm?

-Many industrial applications require equipment data to move continuously between machines, software applications, monitoring systems and digital models.

-DTComm explores a lightweight approach specifically for this type of environment.
+The DTComm is to be designed for the project, Physic based digital twin.
+IT explores a lightweight approach to the environment of communication.

 ---